Hull KR stand down centre Takairangi

 The 32-year-old pleaded guilty to the charges last week and is scheduled to appear before Hull Crown Court at the end of the month.

-Takairangi, who has 36 tries in 201 career games, played in Friday night's defeat by St Helens.
+Takairangi, who has scored 36 tries in 201 career games, played in Friday night's defeat by St Helens.

-As it stands he will miss three games before his 31 March court date.
+As it stands he will miss three games before his 31 March court appearance.

 - Covid pseudoscience?
 Delve into the conspiracy that gripped a picturesque British town